tiagomunarolo/BoticarioChallenge/README.md

 - 3: Install requirements: pip install -r requirements.txt
 - 4: Run main.py (Tested using Pycharm) or run from terminal adding project root to PYTHONPATH (ex: export PYTHONPATH="${PYTHONPATH}:/Users/tiago/PycharmProjects/BoticarioChallange") and then: python src/main.py -> Working dir should be Project root (Ex: /Users/tiago/PycharmProjects/BoticarioChallange)

+# External API
+- Check src/api.
+Used HTTPS requests (GET) and provided Token to pass a "CPF" and then retrieve a generic number representing cashback value.
+It is assumed that CPF is the same as the registered during Signup.
+Some logs were implemented to show app status.

 # Routes:
 - Check src/routes